186755/01-Directions/Project 1 - Directions.md

 Oxytocin is a hormone that induces milk letdown.
 When a cow or heifer calves, she does not always produce enough oxytocin to fulfill her body’s need.
 Farmers should give the cow this hormone shot because it will empty her udder of all the colostrum she produced for her calf to consume.

 #### Step 3
-- Give 2 BioFresh calcium boluses
+- Give 2 calcium boluses

 #### Step 4
-- Give 1 fresh cow bolus
+- Give 1 BioFresh bolus

 Use a generic balling gun to administer the bolus to the cow.
 Fresh cow boluses are given to cows because of the stress that the animal is going through during, and after calving.
 The bolus is beneficial in three main ways.
 First, it supplies critical vitamins and minerals to supplement a cow’s variable intake.
 Second, it maintains proper immune function by providing specialized proteins and microbial sugars; the yeast and enzymes in the bolus trigger a digestive response which boosts the cow’s immune system during this stressful time.
 Finally, the bolus aids in maintaining a low somatic cell count despite all the changes that are happening to the cow after freshening.